 It seems that many families that had hired labor living with them, didn’t know or weren’t sure of the hired help’s last name, as evidenced when the census taker came ’round.
 See LCG’s post Surname “Irishman” In Census Records for detailed examples and references.

 You can sign up (create user name and password), no charge, and go to Forums to post photos of old cars.
 This, to help date your old photo and/or just find out what kind of vehicle your relative was driving.
-We’ve posted two queries, so far, and received a same-day response on one and next-day on the other.
+We’ve posted three queries, so far, and received a same-day response on one and next-day on the other.
 Excellent help!